Christchurch mosque shooting accused's manifesto being sold overseas is 'disgusting': Jacinda Ardern

 Prime Minister Jacinda Ardern says it is "abhorrent and disgusting" that the alleged Christchurch terrorist's manifesto is being sold online.

-But she says there is little New Zealand do about it, as it is being sold in a jurisdiction where New Zealand holds no sway.
+But she says there is little New Zealand can do about it, as it is being sold in a jurisdiction where New Zealand holds no sway.

 Neo-nazis are selling hardcover copies of the accused Christchurch mosque shooter's hate-filled manifesto online.